 Ikea has some child-size dishes listed online, however, they are made of synthetic material, which is not favored in many Montessori homes.

-Furniture for reading nooks
+Mongtessori furniture for reading nooks at Ikea

 These armchairs are lightweight, easy to move, comfortable, and their cloth covers are washable and replaceable.